Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Yes, the entrance fee is 320 yen for adults and 100 yen for children.
+A. Yes.
+The admission fee is ¥320 for adults and ¥100 for children.

 Q2.
-Can I visit with my pet?
+Can I bring pets?

 A. Pets are not allowed inside the garden.

-Kenrokuen is a special place where you can experience the beauty of a Japanese garden.
+Kenroku-en is a special place where you can experience the beauty of a Japanese garden.

-Enjoy the charm of each season, and be sure to visit Kanazawa!
+Look forward to its seasonal charms and be sure to visit Kanazawa!

 Discover More